Remzi1993/OpenJFX-modena/README.md

 Beware that this is extracted from Windows and there may be platform specific CSS rules/hacks in it.

-## Repo dir
+## OpenJFX repo dir
-- https://github.com/openjdk/jfx/tree/master/modules/javafx.controls/src/main/resources/com/sun/javafx/scene/control/skin/modena (the structure might change in the future - that's way I have uploaded the whole folder in this repo)
+- https://github.com/openjdk/jfx/tree/master/modules/javafx.controls/src/main/resources/com/sun/javafx/scene/control/skin/modena (the structure might change in the future.
+That's way I have uploaded the whole folder in this repo)

 ## Only interested in the core CSS file?
 link to gist: https://gist.github.com/Remzi1993/23350e22a51d325ed00171c117fb66d4